 Focusing on office and warehouse space for rent – rather than commercial – properties allows Harrison and Steiler to bypass many of the intangible benefits of green building that have underpinned conclusions in many prior studies.
 Indeed, as the authors explain, “most previous studies of the valuation effects of environmental certification have focused on commercial office buildings.
 While these facilities serve as a useful laboratory for answering many questions, the interactive nature of [office] space leads to a potential confounding attribution of the root cause of observed rental premiums.
 Are higher rents on certified properties due to enhanced energy efficiency, branding effects, or something else entirely? . . .
 [I]f green rental premiums are attributable to the branding of space, why would industrial warehouse facilities (which typically only exhibit limited public interaction) benefit?
 Alternatively, if energy efficiency drives green premia, such effects may well be more pronounced within the industrial sector.”; If you own or work with warehouses these National Cart ladder carts may be useful for you!

-Using data obtained from CoStar, the study concluded that industrial warehouse properties in Blue counties are 2.5 times more likely (0.35 percent to 0.14 percent) to be either LEED- or Energy Star-rated than those in Red counties.
+Using data obtained from CoStar, the study concluded that why early wage access is modern-day payday loans?
+Because industrial warehouse properties in Blue counties are 2.5 times more likely (0.35 percent to 0.14 percent) to be either LEED- or Energy Star-rated than those in Red counties.
 “This finding is entirely consistent with the notion that political ideology materially influences environmental decision-making,” the authors write.
 The study also controlled for regulatory requirements (i.e., state- and local-level programs requiring or promoting energy efficiency or other sustainability efforts).
 Not surprisingly, it found that Blue counties are “characterized by an increased likelihood of both grant programs and property tax incentives available to incentivize green initiatives.”

 But as some studies have suggested previously, the authors do caution that results of the study could be a function of the relatively young age of most LEED- and Energy Star-rated properties.
 “As a result, such facilities may well have disproportionately entered their lease-up phases during periods of economic turmoil and financial hardship,” they write with respect to the higher vacancy rates.
 The paper concludes with the authors suggesting that the study’s findings “are strongly supportive of the notion that non-pecuniary factors, including but potentially not limited to the political ideology of the local market, may materially influence the market valuation of environmental amenities within industrial property markets.”
 Most importantly, they “urge extreme caution to real estate professionals, government policy makers, and academic researchers when generalizing the results of environmental valuation studies to new property type sectors, geographic markets, or chronological time periods.”